Nyamogus/HierarchyPlus/README.md

 1- Hover over the icon of the component whose icon you want to change.
 ![](https://i.imgur.com/if4bi2P.png)

-2- Find the CustomIcons folder under `Packages > DreadTools - HierarchyPlus > CustomIcons`
+2- Find the CustomIcons folder under `Packages > Tools - HierarchyPlus > CustomIcons`
 ![](https://i.imgur.com/xMjNENk.png)

 3- Add your icon into that folder and give it the same name as the component that it belongs to.
 ![](https://i.imgur.com/TCPyfY1.png)|![](https://i.imgur.com/QzU3D7c.png)
 -|-

 4- You may have to refresh the Icons to see the effect immediately.
-Find HierarchyPlus settings window under `DreadTools > HierarchyPlus`, and click `Refresh Icons`
+Find HierarchyPlus settings window under `Tools > HierarchyPlus`, and click `Refresh Icons`

 ### Thank you

-If you enjoy HierarchyPlus, please consider [supporting me ♡](https://ko-fi.com/Dreadrith) or rating it on [Gumroad](https://dreadrith.gumroad.com/l/HierarchyPlus)!
+ 💞 to Dreadrith for their work in originally creating this script, and includng a permissive license